 Jennifer and James have a very unique family, they have 10 children!
 6 of them have been adopted and 4 or those adopted have disabilities.
 They each have brought love and joy into their family.

-Internationally Adopted Children with Special Needs
+Internationally Adopted Children with Disabilities

 “The light and joy that they bring us is immense,” James said, “and this is true with each one of our children.
 They have their own unique traits and their own unique abilities.
-But with those things that the world would call special needs, they come as a total package, and with those special needs have come special abilities, not just lip service.
+But with those things that the world would call special needs, they come as a total package, and with those special needs have come special abilities, and that’s not just lip service.
 Truly special abilities that have blessed our lives more than I can begin to say.”

 Jennifer said, these children with disabilities know what’s most important in life and really understand happiness.
 They naturally have many talents and capabilities that do not come so easily to others.

 This family knows to truly love, care for, and raise children with disabilities means to be blessed to be in the presence of angels.